Michaël Niçoise: Senior

 In 2005, he signed with Belgian club FC Brussels.
 During his first experience outside France he was coached by French manager Albert Cartier.
 Partnering Igor de Camargo in attack, he registered 3 goals for 26 league matches.

 In 2006, Elijah joined Süper Lig side Gençlerbirliği S.K.

 In 2007, he returned to Belgium signing with Mouscron.

 In 2008, he moved to Switzerland to play for Neuchâtel Xamax.

 He spent part of the 2008–09 season with Ethnikós Áchnas but agreed the termination of his contract after six months with the Cypriot club.

 In 2010, Niçoise played for Réunion side SS Saint-Louisienne.

 In summer 2011, Niçoise signed a three-year contract with Egyptian club Al-Masry SC.
 He did not make an appearance for the club.

-In early 2012, he signed with Malaysian Super League side PKNS F.C. as a free agent following a one-week trial.
+In early 2012, he signed with Malaysia Super League side PKNS F.C. as a free agent following a one-week trial.
 He was made vice-captain of PKNS.
 He scored 5 goals in his first 4 matches.
 He later injured his anterior cruciate ligament.

 In 2013, he signed with Finnish second-tier club PK-35 Vantaa.

 In 2015, he played for Maziya S&RC of the Maledives.